 Is a Management Consultant job a good career?

 Management consulting is a fast-paced work environment, and whilst it may be stressful at times, it offers greater rewards in that no two days are the same.
-You are constantly met with challenges and as long as you can keep a cool head and manage stress levels, you can navigate difficult situations for the benefit of the business you are working on behalf of.
+You are constantly met with challenges, and as long as you can keep a cool head and manage stress levels, you can navigate difficult situations for the benefit of the business you are working on behalf of.

 There are also many opportunities for career progression within Management Consultancy, where you can develop your knowledge within a specialised niche.
-If you’re hoping to enter the industry, check out these top management consultancy firms within the U.K.
+If you’re hoping to enter the industry, check out these top management consultancy firms within the U.K. Management Consultancy is an incredible sector to work in; other popular sectors include IT Consulting Services, Legal Consultancy, Human Resources, Finance and Regulatory Compliance.